Sample- and Hardware-Efficient Fidelity Estimation by Stripping Phase-Dominated Magic

 The assumption of the classical simulation holds in famous cases, such as hypergraph states with bounded order~\cite{rossi2013,miller2016} or Dicke states~\cite{Brtschi2019,flammia2011,lucke2014} twirled by some diagonal operation $\ket{\psi}=D(\phi)\ket{{\rm Dic}(n,k)}$~\cite{supple}, which is also near-phase.
 For phase states, $\ket{\breve{\psi}}=\ket{+}^{\otimes n}$, and the $l_{2\alpha}$-sampling reduces to uniform sampling of Pauli $X$-operators.
 Moreover, the assumption exists only for the efficient time complexity and is independent of the \emph{sampling-copy} complexity.

 In general, $\frac{1}{2}$-FOFE offers tighter sampling bound than $1$-FOFE.
 Nevertheless, the pure state regime of efficient $l_2$ sampling in $1$-FOFE is much broader than $l_1$-sampling.
-In particular, the $l_2$-sampling is equivalent to the Bell sampling~\cite{montanaro2017_ls,supple}, where we enact the transversal $CNOT$ gates to $\ket{\breve{\psi}}^{\otimes 2}$ and take the Pauli measurements whose outcome exactly follows the $l_2$-sampling distribution.
+In particular, the $l_2$-sampling is equivalent to the Bell sampling~\cite{montanaro2017_ls,supple}, where we enact the transversal $CNOT$ gates to $\ket{\breve{\psi}}^{\otimes 2}$ and take the Pauli measurements whose outcome exactly (up to a fixed permutation) follows the $l_2$-sampling distribution.
 Following that, if $\ket{\breve{\psi}}$ is generated by a large number of Clifford gates with small magic gates, we can apply various classical simulation algorithms~\cite{bravyi2016i,bravyi2019,qassim2021,howard2017} for a faster $l_2$-sampling.
+As another example, we can represent $\ket{\breve{\psi}}$ as a matrix product state (MPS)~\cite{haug2023_mps_nonstab,vidal2003} whose bond dimension~\cite{vidal2003} is $\chi(\breve{\psi})$.
+Regardless of the structural complexity of $D(\phi_\psi)$, we can classically simulate the $l_2$-sampling of $1$-FOFE within the computational complexity $\mathcal{O}(n\chi(\breve{\psi})^3)$~\cite{lami2023,tarabunga2024} time for each Pauli sample.